 And what I said in the thirteenth book: the barrier was made between the spiritual waters on high and the lower waters, was said without sufficient deliberation.
 The subject, however, is exceedingly obscure.

-This work begins as follows: Magnus es, Domine.
+This work begins as follows: great are you, O Lord.

 Ortus, infantia et pueritia